MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-services.md

 ---
 title: Turn a service on or off
 titleSuffix: Azure DevOps
-ms.custom: contperf-fy22q4
-description: Control which services are available for a project from the web portal for Azure DevOps.
+description: Control which services are available for a project from the web portal for Azure DevOps. ms.subservice: azure-devops-settings ms.author: chcomley
-ms.subservice: azure-devops-settings
-ms.author: chcomley
 author: chcomley
 ms.topic: how-to
 monikerRange: '>= azure-devops-2019'
 ms.date: 07/27/2022
 ---